git-mhaque/BDDSpecFlow/README.md

-# Behavior-Driven Development (BDD) with SpecFlow
+# BDD with SpecFlow
-This project shows various techniques and examples of using Behaviour Driven Development (BDD).
+This project shows various techniques and examples of using Behaviour-Driven Development (BDD).

 - Hello World!
 (HelloWorld.feature)
 - Testing a simple class library (SimpleCalculator.feature)